Albuquerque Visitation Attorney

 Visitation/Timesharing disputes typically happen after the initial divorce decree, as time passes and new difficulties present themselves.
 Once children turn fourteen, they begin to gain autonomy and begin having desires independent of their parents—desires that need to be taken into account as well.

-Protect Your Parental Rights Now
+Protect Your Parental Rights Now in Albuquerque

-If you are involved in a visitation/timesharing dispute, and if one parent wishes to make a change in your existing arrangement, you will need an experienced Albuquerque visitation lawyerwho can help you to:
+If you are involved in a visitation/timesharing dispute, and if one parent wishes to make a change in your existing arrangement, you will need an experienced Albuquerque visitation lawyer who can help you to:

 - Establish legal grounds for alternate visitation/timesharing